1909 in Afghanistan

 The following lists events that happened during 1909 in Afghanistan.

-In order to secure greater tranquility on the frontier, the special governor was sent to the Khost Valley with a force of cavalry and infantry.
+In order to secure greater tranquility on the frontier, the special governor, Hakim Taniwal, was sent to the Khost Valley with a force of cavalry and infantry.
 He held a durbar (Imperial Assemblage) of the tribesmen at which he read a firman from the amir, and encouraged them to cease their feuds between themselves and prevent raids into British territory.
 They promised obedience.
 A telephone system is installed in various districts in order to ensure speedy communication between the frontier and Kabul.